John Matulis is our once-a-month accordionist. John can play just about anything from a Bulgarian ručenica to "Lady of

 tambura, fiddle, gaida, guitar, keyboard), Daryl Kezell

-(accordion, tambourine), Connie Martorano (mandolin, guitar) Bill Wadlinger (mandolin, guitar, tambura), Bob Bratton (bass
+(accordion, tambura, tambourine), Connie Martorano (mandolin, bouzouki, guitar) Bill Wadlinger (mandolin, guitar, tambura,

 guitar, tupan), and Carol Wadlinger (flute, tambourine).
 They play at various

-folk dance events around town including occasional appearances at Beaver Folk
+folk dance events around town and beyond including occasional appearances at

 They also lead our open orchestras (see below).

-A great way to get accustomed to the music for the open orchestras is to come to the international jams that meet the third Monday monthly at the Belmont School in King of Prussia, near the Upper Merion Township Building.
+A great way to get accustomed to the music for the open orchestras is to come to the international jams that meet the third Monday monthly Sue Anderson's house in Wayne, PA.
+(Note that it no longer meets at the Belmont School).
 Bring your instrument and play with us!
 Click here for the "official" jam website or click here for our own description of the jam including the valuable "what you really want to know" info.
 These pages will also lead you to downloadable music that you can print out for practice, and in many cases midi files that will help you hear what the tune sounds like--especially helpful with some of those cool Balkan rhythms.